The Disadvantages of Forming a Corporation

 The shareholders who receive dividends must also pay taxes for this distribution on their personal returns.
 This is the second taxation of the same money.

 The corporation itself does not pay taxes twice, but just the sound of “double taxation” can make potential business owners cringe.
-However, there is an out.
-Choose the IRS’ "S Corporation" tax status to avoid double taxation.
+However, there is another option.
+Choose the Internal Revenue Service (IRS) "S Corporation" tax status to avoid double taxation.

 Expensive to Form